 This course will utilize Adobe’s free one week trial, which works great on both MAC and PC.
 Unfortunately, Adobe Creative Cloud desktop apps cannot run on Chromebooks.
 There are many wonderful animation apps available for tablets if you need alternatives to working on a desktop or laptop computer.

-Housed in the College of Liberal Arts' School of Arts & Communication, SAC Academy extends the knowledge, resources, and expertise of the School of Arts and Communication beyond the traditional Oregon State University campus population through pre-college programs in the arts, ensembles, and professional development programs.
+Housed in the College of Liberal Arts' School of Visual, Performing and Design Arts, SVPDA Academy extends the knowledge, resources, and expertise of the School of Arts and Communication beyond the traditional Oregon State University campus population through pre-college programs in the arts, ensembles, and professional development programs.